SYK-08/nuttx/README.md

 your modified file!

 Older versions of NuttX did not support dependencies in this configuration.
-So a simple work around this annoying behavior in this case was the following when you re-build:
+So a simple work for this annoying behavior, in this case, was the following when you re-build:

      make clean_context all

-This 'make' command will remove of the copied directories, re-copy them, then make NuttX.
+This 'make' command will remove the copied directories, re-copy them, then make NuttX.

 However, more recent versions of NuttX do support dependencies for the Cygwin build.
 As a result, the above command will cause everything to be rebuilt (because it removes and will cause recreating the `include/nuttx/config.h` header file).
-A much less gracefully but still effective command in this case is the following for the ARM configuration:
+A much less graceful but still effective command in this case is the following for the ARM configuration:

     rm -rf arch/arm/src/chip arch/arm/src/board

-This "kludge" simple removes the copied directories.
+This "kludge" simply removes the copied directories.
 These directories will be re-created when you do a normal 'make' and your edits will then be effective.